discord-userdoccers/discord-userdoccers/CONTRIBUTING.md

 | 0     | NONE     | Invisible to everyone except the user themselves |
 | 1     | EVERYONE | Visible to everyone                              |

+For enums that have strings as values, the name can be skipped like so:

 ###### Platform Type

 | Value   | Description        |